- 3D Printer

 3) Find a design you want to print.
 You can find pre-made models or make your own (view suggested websites below).

 4) Download the model to the Cura software where you can change it as needed.
 Note that the size of models is limited to the dimensions of the printer.

-5) Save the file of the model to an SD card in an STL format.
-Many models are already in this format but if it's not, the Cura software will convert it.
+5) Save the file of the model to an SD card in both an STL and GCODE format.
+Many models are already in the STL format but if it's not, the Cura software will convert it.